RaminMammadzada/tracking-api/README.md

 ### Running with dockerfile

 It is in TODO stage now.
-It has a bug, which is needed to be fixed.
+It has a bug which is needed to be fixed.
-For the sake of time, I skipped it.
+For the sake of time I skipped it.

 ## Author